Tips for Successful Distance Learning

 - Moodle, the college online learning system

-- Online meeting tools such as Skype for Business or Zoom
+- Online meeting tools such as MS Teams or Zoom

 While the interaction with your instructor may be different, students have been using these tools for years and you too can be successful with distance learning!
 As you transition to distance learning, below are several practical recommendations to help you succeed.

 Communicate with your Instructor

 Whether you have always used some form of distance learning or this is new to you, your instructor is the best source of information for specific course details.
 If your course is changing from in person to distance learning, it is natural to have questions.
 When your instructor contacts you with the distance learning course plan, do not be afraid to ask questions to better understand the new format.
 In addition, if you later have difficulty with the access, course materials, or format, be sure to ask your instructor for guidance.
 Faculty understand this is a time of transition and are ready to assist you or refer you to an appropriate resource.